JAN-2003

 DISTORTION : Running a good distortion pedal into the units, the modified one is clearer, the repeats are almost too clear.
 The stock one has repeats which are darker and more in the background.
 At this point in the test I brought out a '59 reissue Les Paul with burstbuckers 1 and 2 and played through the Maxon SD9/808/silver, into the DMM into a '66 blackface Deluxe Reverb plugged into a '73 Marshall 4x12 cabinet and just played for 45 minutes as it was a MAGIC combination!
 Gilmour, Hackett, Page sounds were flowing... best tones I ever got for leads.

-Anyway, the difference with changing the op amps is more than I thought it would be.
+Anyway, the difference with changing the op amps is noticeable.
 But not sure whether I like it enough to go through the hassle of pulling the board out... depends on what you want, clarity or a warm background echo.
-Most people will prefer the upgraded op amps I think.
-Also the new 2006 pedals do not use sockets so the chips need to be desoldered, a lot more work.
-These are the EC2002_REV_E boards which use four MN3008 chips and a relay to switch the pedal on and off.
-You can test for this one by turning it on, playing, then unplug the power jack.
-If it turns off (you get normal OFF sound) then it has a relay and is the new version.
+Also the new 2006 classic style DMM pedals do not use sockets so the chips need to be desoldered, a lot more work.
+These are the EC2002_REV_E boards which can use four MN3008 chips or two MN3005 chips, and use a relay to switch the pedal on and off.
+The new XO memory man uses tiny surface mount op-amp chips, so they are VERY hard to replace.

-The Input Impedance and Gain Reduction mods I mentioned above make more difference to the DMM than these op-amp chips.
+The Input Impedance and Gain Reduction mods I mentioned above make a lot more difference to the DMM than these op-amp chips.

 About '69 they started to use the "new" silicon NPN transistors, which are more stable at different temperatures.
 The germaniums change their sound when they get hot.
 The BC-183 was used on many of the early silicon 'faces.
 This silicon version is brighter and fuzzier, not quite as smooth.
 Hendrix probably used these in his later years.
 This version lasted until at least the mid-70s.
 The BC-108C is also a good sounding silicon transistor, used from the early 70s.
 The "C" is the HFE or gain rating, meaning a VERY high gain transistor.